jacobsternx/codecademy/fse/FSE 1-1 Web Dev - Fundamentals of HTML.md

-fse 01 web development foundations
+## 1. Web Development Foundations
+FSE 1-0 Web Development Foundations
 Get started with the foundations.
-By the end of this section, you'll be able to build a stylized and responsive website with HTML and CSS.
+By the end of this section, you'll be able to build a stylized and responsive website with HTML and CSS
-Note: The first section includes learning units 1-6
+### Welcome to the Full-Stack Engineer Path
+(thank you)
+### Fundamentals of HTML
+FSE 1-1 Web Dev - Fundamentals of HTML
+### Fundamentals of CSS
+FSE 1-2 Web Dev - Fundamentals of CSS
+### Developing Websites Locally
+FSE 1-3 Web Dev - Developing Websites Locally
+### Deploying Websites
+FSE 1-4 Web Dev - Deploying Websites
+### Improved Styling with CSS
+FSE 1-5 Web Dev - Improved Styling with CSS
+## Making a Website Responsive
+FSE 1-6 Web Dev - Making a Website Responsive Certification exam, Objective assessment I and II

+---

 1.0.0.
 Fundamentals of HTML
 1.0.1.
 Introduction: Fundamentals of HTML